 • 57% of Canadians use smartphones to play games.

-• Apple and Samsung are the most popular mobile phones in Canada and between them have over 80% of the cell phone market share.
+• Apple and Samsung are the most popular mobile phones in Canada.

 Canadian telecommunications market

-According to Ibis World, the wireless telecommunications market was worth $62.2 billion in Canada in 2023.
-The average industry growth between 2015 and 2020 was 3.9% while subscriptions rose by 4% and the number of fixed broadband connections grew by 2.7%.
+According to recent industry data, the wireless telecommunications market in Canada was worth approximately C$33.5 billion in 2025 (down from earlier estimates but reflecting ongoing revenue from mobile services and 5G growth).
+The average industry growth between 2015 and 2020 was 3.9 % while subscriptions rose by 4 % and the number of fixed broadband connections grew by 2.7 %.

-The wireless telecommunications sector employs 33,597 people and the revenues are set to increase as even more people are increasingly switching from landline to mobile connections.
+The wireless telecommunications sector employs well over 117,000 people nationwide according to labour and industry reports, and the revenues are set to increase as even more people are increasingly switching from landline to mobile connections and data‑heavy services.

-In Canada, the market is dominated by Bell, Telus, and Rogers.
-Consumers might have heard of other brands, such as Fido, Koodo, Virgin, and Public Mobile, but they are all owned by three major providers.
+In Canada, the market is dominated by Bell, TELUS, and Rogers.
+Consumers might have heard of other brands, such as Fido, Koodo, Virgin, and Public Mobile, but they are all owned by the three major providers, and together the top carriers and their flanker brands account for roughly 85 %–90 % of wireless revenue and subscribers.

 Why is the internet so expensive in Canada?